 Despite doubling the time I spent studying, seventh grade brought virtually the same results, aside from a humiliating but still respectable 2nd place finish at the district bee.
 I made it to Washington again and improved to 39th place, but still was eliminated in the same round as I had been the previous year.

 For my final year, I transferred to a different school, one that didn’t have a spelling program.
 So I started one.
 I also redoubled my studying efforts.
-The Colorado/Wyoming bee was incredibly difficult, and the second place-finisher really fought me, making sure that I would earn my trip back to Washington that year.
+The state bee pounded me, and the runner up really ensured that I would earn my trip back to Washington that year.
 Boy, did I…but the two of us battled back and forth for nearly an hour until I won.

 Since that time, I have been involved with spelling bees in virtually any capacity you might imagine.
 I’ve been a judge, a pronouncer, an escort for spellers who have missed their word, a guest speaker, a written test grader, a coach…I even was a press representative for USA Today, covering the 1990 National Spelling Bee.
 I then worked on the staff of the National Spelling Bee for a few years in the mid-1990s.
 I just haven’t been a bell-ringer.
 And I would be perfectly happy not ever having that responsibility.